-Transmission of drug-resistant HIV strains is well documented and associated with suboptimal virologic response to initial antiretroviral therapy (ART).16-19 The risk of acquiring drug-resistant virus is related to the prevalence of drug resistance in people with HIV engaging in high-risk behaviors in a given community.
-In high-income countries (e.g., the United States, some European countries, Australia, and Japan), approximately 10% to 17% of ART-naive individuals have resistance mutations to at least one ARV drug.20 Up to 8%, but generally less than 5%, of transmitted viruses will exhibit resistance to drugs from more than 1 class.20-23 Transmitted resistant HIV is generally either NRTI- or NNRTI-resistant.
-PI resistance is much less common, and to date, transmitted INSTI resistance is rare.24
+Transmission of drug-resistant HIV strains is well documented and associated with suboptimal virologic response to initial ART.16-19 The risk of acquiring drug-resistant virus is related to the prevalence of drug resistance in people with HIV who engage in high-risk behaviors within a given community.
+In high-income countries, approximately 10% to 17% of ART-naive individuals have resistance mutations to at least one ARV drug.20 Up to 8%, but generally <5%, of transmitted viruses will exhibit resistance to drugs from more than one class.20-23 Transmitted resistant HIV is generally either NNRTI- or NRTI-resistant.
+Transmitted PI resistance is much less common, and to date, transmitted INSTI resistance is rare.^{24,25}